noviscient/Factsheet-Wiki/README.md

   ### Formula(words)
   $\ \text{Value at Risk} = Q(\alpha, \text{rets}) $
   $\ \alpha$: The significance level
-  $rets$: Represents all the returns in the strategy
+  $rets$: All the returns in the strategy
   $Q$: Finds the quantile based on the significance level and the returns in the strategy
   ### Formula(code)
   ```python